sufianrhazi/gooey/README.md

 element.
 The provided props map to the HTML/SVG/MathML attributes, plus some special props to allow you to bind event handlers and perform other actions.

-If a function is passed as `type`, you'll be rendering component: either some special built-in component (like a `Context` or a `IntrinsicObserver`), or a user-created component.
+If a function is passed as `type`, you'll be rendering component: either some special built-in component (like an `IntrinsicObserver`), or a user-created component.

 The type of evaluating a JSX expression (the return type of `createElement`) is `JSX.Element`, which in Gooey is called `RenderNode`.